Ground states of a family of frustrated spin models for quasicrystals and their approximants: Cluster models on square triangle tilings

 The five examples given in Figs.\ref{fig:lattices} illustrate the types of local environments and the increase of their complexity when going from periodic lattices towards quasiperiodic structures.
-Most of these structures are novel and has not been studied before in the literature of frustrated spin systems, to our knowledge.
 Some or all of the local bond configurations present in the simpler lattices will be seen to be present in more complex cases.
 In the present family of models, there are three ways in which two hexagons are coupled -- i) a single $J_2$ bond, or ii) two $J_2$ bonds or iii) a $J_1-J_2-J_2$ triangle.
 Similarly, triplets of hexagons can be coupled in a variety of ways.
 The 6-fold quasicrystal shown has a relatively simple bond configuration as compared to the dodecagonal quasicrystal (not shown), making it possible to find the ground state solutions described in Sec.IV.

 For each of the cluster spin models, we consider a Heisenberg Hamiltonian of the form